oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``disable_oob`` parameter is expected to be a boolean that indicates whether out-of-band breaks should be disabled.
 This value is only used in the python-oracledb Thin mode and has no effect on Windows which does not support this functionality.
-The default value is False.
+The default value is *False*.

     The ``stmtcachesize`` parameter is expected to be an integer which specifies the initial size of the statement cache.
 This value is used in